All our interactive charts on Global Extreme Poverty

 The world economy is growing.
-In less than a generation the value of the yearly global economic production has doubled.1
+In less than a generation, the value of the yearly global economic production has doubled.1

 This expansion of the global middle class went together with progress in reducing global poverty – no matter what poverty line you want to compare it with, the share of the world population below this poverty line declined.3 In 1990 international organizations adopted a definition of poverty in line with the poverty lines in low-income countries.
 In the latest adjustment the international poverty line is set to the threshold of living on less than $1.90 per day.
-That is a very poverty line and focusses on what is happening to the very poorest people on the planet.4
+That is a very low poverty line and focuses on what is happening to the very poorest people on the planet.4

 The same international organizations that set the poverty line made it a global goal to end extreme poverty.
 Goal number one of the Sustainable Development Goals (SDGs), agreed on by all nations in the world, is the “eradication of extreme poverty for all people everywhere”.
 The deadline for achieving this goal is 2030.
 Can we expect to achieve this?